joseck0510/CV/README.md

 ## José Antonio Copovi-King

-I'm a results orientated, bored witless if I am not continually learning!
+I'm a results orientated, love to be continually learning!
 I have built a career over the last 15 years as a software-development project manager, helping companies grow by building effective teams.
 Most recently I have completed a nose-bleed inducing full stack software development course at Makers Academy.
 I'm looking to begin my career in software development by working for an innovative and socially responsible organisation, working in a collaborative environment.

 ## Skills